The fourth sheet: Customer Location

 - Add two new filter panes, one with the dimension City, the other with the dimension Customer.

-In Qlik Sense you can create two types of maps, point maps and area maps.
-In Qlik Sense you can create maps that display data in point layers and area layers.
+In Qlik Cloud you can create two types of maps, point maps and area maps.
+You can create maps that display data in point layers and area layers.
 The map we are using in this tutorial contains a point layer.
-A point layer is created using point coordinates (latitude and longitude) or location names to mark places of interest, for example cities.
+A point layer is created using point coordinates (latitude and longitude) or location names to mark places of interest, like cities.

 Do the following: